California pension fund objects in court to San Bernardino bankruptcy

-San Bernardino, a city of 210,000 people 60 miles (97 km) east of Los Angeles, declared bankruptcy on Aug.
-1. Since then it has halted pension payments to the powerful California Public Employee Retirement System (Calpers), its biggest creditor.
+San Bernardino, a city of 210,000 people 60 miles east of Los Angeles, declared bankruptcy on August 1.
+Since then it has halted pension payments to the powerful California Public Employee Retirement System (Calpers), its biggest creditor.

 The case could set precedent in how local governments deal with soaring pension costs.
 In particular, it is setting the stage for a showdown between Calpers and Wall Street bondholders and bond insurers over how they are treated as creditors in a municipal bankruptcy.